-I decided to combine Steps Three and Four of the Ten Steps to Starting a Business After 40 series because, unless you’re seeking a business to purchase, as an entrepreneur, your search for a new business to launch will be biased and filtered by the knowledge of what you’re good at.
+I decided to combine Steps Three and Four of the ten-step series How to Start a Business After 40 because, unless you’re seeking a business to purchase, as an entrepreneur, your search for a new business to launch will be biased and filtered by the knowledge of what you’re good at.
 In other words, your search for a need will be directed and tempered by the expectation of whether or not you can fulfill it.

 Is There Only One Right Way?

 One thing I’ve come to appreciate in reviewing our podcast episodes and writing this blog series on Maturepreneurial’s ten steps to starting a business after 40 is how diverse people’s approaches to founding and running their businesses are.
 I suppose I shouldn’t be surprised.
 But I am.
 My temperament is a hybrid of relationship-driven and results-driven but I’m results-driven enough to expect that some methods must be more reliable or fool-proof than others and that, as a new entrepreneur, one’s success is dependent upon learning what that method is and then “working it” until it yields its touted results.

 This, of course, makes me the perfect mark for peddlers of every kind of approach available for sales, marketing, communications, and business development.
 If you ever go online I’m sure you’ve noticed how many there are.
 So much so that I’ve said before and I’ll say again how lucky I am that Elaine blazed a trail I could follow.
 All I’ve had to do is show up and shore up her vision and her business decisions and now I, too, have a couple of businesses to which I can contribute my unique talents and skills.
 In many ways, Elaine makes life a lot simpler than I do; I who have a tendency to over think, over analyze, and over compensate when it comes to making professional decisions and taking subsequent action.